SCP-OMI/Philo/README.md

  --> Now, technically you can complete this task with ease, one of you will take the two screws, unscrew the first bolt and land them to the other.
  --> But imagine if both of you took one screw driver, now suddently we are in a bad position; since neither of you have enough ressources to complete a task, even though technically you have enough to complete said task.
  --> That's deadlock for you, in other technical (lame) words :
- Is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process.
+ Is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process, leading to no process having enough ressource access to perform a task, halting the whole program; thus *DEADLOCK*

 **Data race : (Race Conditions)**
 --> Let's say we have an integer that needs to be incremented to a certain number, we set two threads, each increment that said number by one, something like this :